 Aviation High School is a New York City public high school that celebrates 84 years of success this school year!
 The school offers students from all over the five boroughs the opportunity to devote approximately half their day working in rigorous hands-on aviation maintenance labs as they work on obtaining their airframe and/or powerplant Federal Aviation Administration (FAA) aviation maintenance technician licenses, as well as challenging academic coursework.
-All of which provide our students with many more opportunities upon graduation than traditional high schools, as they look to enter careers in aviation maintenance, aviation related careers, and engineering.
+All of which provide our students with many more opportunities upon graduation than in traditional high schools, as they look to enter careers in aviation maintenance, aviation-related careers, and engineering.

-The entire staff, alumni, parents and aviation industry partners are very proud of the unique opportunities that our school has to offer the students.
-It is due to the rigorous practical skills that students work on each day, the close relationship the school has to the aviation industry and the dedication of all members of the school community that provides our students with learning experiences to ensure their success.
+The entire staff, alumni, parents, and aviation industry partners are very proud of the unique opportunities that our school has to offer the students.
+It is due to the rigorous practical skills that students work on each day, the close relationship the school has to the aviation industry, and the dedication of all members of the school community that provides our students with learning experiences to ensure their success.

 2 What are some of the most sought-after skills that your students are coming away with?